PlatformAwareProgramming/CloudClusters.jl/README.md

 > [!NOTE]
 > UNDER CONSTRUCTION

+### Cloud providers' credentials

+Despite the fact that _CloudClusters.jl_ currently only supports AWS EC2, future versions plan to support multiple IaaS cloud providers.
+It assumes that the user has properly configured the environment for the credentials to access the services of each provider.

+### Multilevel extension for _Distributed.jl_

+For the creation of Manager-Workers clusters, the multilevel extension of _Distributed.jl_ is necessary, but only for the access node of the cluster, where the so-called _driver process_ will be running.

 # Tutorial

 In what follows, we'd like to show a tutorial on using _CloudClusters.jl_, divided into two parts: _basic use_ and _advanced use_.
 The basic tutorial teaches the reader how to create and deploy computations on ___peer-workers___ clusters, comprising a set of homogeneous VM instances deployed in the infrastructure of an IaaS cloud provider.
 In turn, the advanced tutorial provides a deeper discussion about _cluster contracts_ and how to use ___manager-workers___ clusters, which comprise a manager node and a set of homogenous worker nodes only accessible through the manager node.
 Manager-workers clusters enable multicluster computations, promoting the integrated use of _Distributed.jl_ and _MPI.jl_ to implement tightly coupled parallel computations, where the frequency and volume of communication between processes, as interacting peers, are high.